Table of Contents

 Goulding’s Museum features a diverse collection of exhibits that chronicle the captivating history of Monument Valley.
 Here you see the pioneering spirit of Harry and Mike Goulding, the couple who established the trading post that would later develop into Goulding’s Lodge.
 It is important to understand their interactions with the Navajo people, the influence of Hollywood filmmakers, and the lasting impact of their collaboration.

 Experience the fascinating intersection of Monument Valley and the film industry.
 We learned about the iconic movies that were filmed in this mesmerizing landscape.
 Including collaborations between Harry Goulding and legendary director John Ford.
 It was fascinating to discover how Monument Valley became a beloved backdrop for countless Western films.
-Many leaving an indelible mark on cinematic history.
+Many left an indelible mark on cinematic history.
 Perusing the vintage John Wayne era memorabilia, movie posters and props added a touch of nostalgia to our museum experience.
 We spent an hour looking over the artifacts and the gift shop.

 Starry Nights and Campfire Stories at Goulding’s Campground